The Stationers' Company is City of London Livery Company for the Communications and Content Industries.

 - to maximise the resources of our charity, the Stationers' Foundation and direct them towards causes connected with our industries

-- to develop our facilities at Stationers' Hall to enhance the benefits of membership and increase commercial lettings
+- to develop our facilities at Stationers' Hall to make them more accessible to the public and improve their functionality for events

 - to play an active part in the work of the Corporation of London

 - to create full transparency in our governance procedures

 - to preserve our archive and make it accessible to a broader public audience